Lutheranism: Confession

 Many Lutherans receive the sacrament of penance before receiving the Eucharist.
 Prior to going to Confessing and receiving Absolution, the faithful are expected to examine their lives in light of the Ten Commandments.
 An order of Confession and Absolution is contained in the Small Catechism, as well as in liturgical books.
 Lutherans typically kneel at the communion rails to confess their sins, while the confessor listens and then offers absolution while laying their stole on the penitent's head.
 Clergy are prohibited from revealing anything said during private Confession and Absolution per the Seal of the Confessional, and face excommunication if it is violated.
 Apart from this, Laestadian Lutherans have a practice of lay confession.

+Rites

+Apart from the three sacraments of baptism, confession and the eucharist, Lutherans observe four rites including confirmation, ordination to holy orders, anointing of the sick, and holy matrimony.

+Additional ordinances are observed by Lutherans, such as feetwashing (especially on Maundy Thursday), as well as historically, head covering for Christian women during prayer and worship.

 Conversion

 In Lutheranism, conversion or regeneration in the strict sense of the term is the work of divine grace and power by which man, born of the flesh, and void of all power to think, to will, or to do any good thing, and dead in sin is, through the gospel and holy baptism, taken from a state of sin and spiritual death under God's wrath into a state of spiritual life of faith and grace, rendered able to will and to do what is spiritually good and, especially, made to trust in the benefits of the redemption which is in Christ Jesus.

 During conversion, one is moved from impenitence to repentance.
 The Augsburg Confession divides repentance into two parts: "One is contrition, that is, terrors smiting the conscience through the knowledge of sin; the other is faith, which is born of the Gospel, or of absolution, and believes that for Christ's sake, sins are forgiven, comforts the conscience, and delivers it from terrors."